 Curriculum

 The IMPRS is integrated both into the regular university curriculum of its participating universities and also offers its own courses and activities.
-A reader's digest of this semester's university lecture courses can be found here and a more general description of the IMPRS activities is below.
-You can also follow the links to current IMPRS activities using the left navigation.

 Lecture Courses